-- Session description (to appear in the mobile app/program) – Does the description coherently and concisely describe what will be covered in the session while piquing the interest of an attendee?
+- Session description – Does the description coherently and concisely describe what will be covered in the session while piquing the interest of an attendee?

 - Participant learning outcomes – Are the participant learning outcomes realistic, clearly stated, and reflect what participants will learn, instead of what the presenter will do during the session?
 Will the participants receive practical, transferable knowledge?

-- Active learning (workshops and 90-minute concurrent sessions only) – Does the proposal include meaningful activities for participants that appropriately support the participant learning outcomes?
+- Active learning (Pre-conference workshops and 90-minute concurrent sessions only) – Does the proposal include meaningful activities for participants that appropriately support the participant learning outcomes?

 - Professionalism – Does the proposal reflect the professionalism expected of SACSCOC presenters (well-written and error-free)?

-To preview the proposal questions, click on Proposal Questions.
+To preview the proposal questions before submitting it, click on Proposal Questions.

 To submit a proposal, click on Proposal Submission Form.